The Bed Bath & Beyond home-goods chain isn’t kidding about the “beyond.”

 Few people would think of going to Bed Bath & Beyond for trip souvenirs, but here’s a surprising tip: The stores I’ve visited make an effort to stock regional-pride and sports-team memorabilia.

 These local-focused items make for thoughtful hostess gifts or lovely memories to take home.

 7. Thanksgiving-table accessories

-We’ve been hosting Thanksgiving dinner for half-a-dozen years now, and when we’re short an accessory for the holiday table, it’s over the river and through the woods to BB&B we go.
+We’ve been hosting Thanksgiving dinner for a half-dozen years now.
+When we’re short an accessory for the holiday table, it’s over the river and through the woods to BB&B we go.